Key takeaways

 Is automated accounting enough on its own, or do I still need a CA for India compliance

-Software automates data entry, invoicing, reminders, and reconciliations, but a CA interprets India specific rules like reverse charge on cross border services, TDS sections, and changing GST notifications.
+You still need a CA. Software automates data entry, invoicing, reminders, and reconciliations, but a CA interprets India specific rules like reverse charge on cross border services, TDS sections, and changing GST notifications.
 A practical model is software for daily flow, plus a CA led review.
 An AI enabled service like AI Accountant blends both, giving automation with expert oversight.

-When should a freelancer register for GST, and do I need e invoicing today
+When should a freelancer register for GST, and do I need e-invoicing today

 How do client TDS deductions flow into my books and my ITR